codejiangqihan/stars-list/README.md

 ## Go

+*   [moby/moby](https://github.com/moby/moby) - The Moby Project - a collaborative project for the container ecosystem to assemble container-based systems

 *   [jaksi/sshesame](https://github.com/jaksi/sshesame) - An easy to set up and use SSH honeypot, a fake SSH server that lets anyone in and logs their activity

 *   [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform HTTP/1-2-3 web server with automatic HTTPS